waimea-msmalley/300DTD-Assesment/docs/Design.md

 - Getting a good font that works well with said colour scheme
 - Having the content of the page laid out well

 The colour scheme I used on my interface is not hard on eyes at all, is very easy to look at and works well with the content on the page.
 The font in used is a very basic one nothing fancy and simplistic, so that it works well with the colour scheme.
-The contents of the page are well spaced, centered and don't affect the expereince.
+The contents of the page are well spaced, centred and don't affect the experience.

 Final colour scheme